AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **type**

   The license type for the Aviatrix controller.
-Default value is "metered".
-Valid values are "metered", "BYOL", and "meteredplatinum".
+Default value is "meteredplatinum".
+Valid values are "meteredplatinum" and "BYOL".

 - **termination_protection**